Autodesk/maya-usd/doc/build.md

 ```
 /Applications/Autodesk/maya2019/Maya.app/Contents/bin/mayapy build_usd.py --no-maya ~/Desktop/BUILD
 ```
-By default ``usdview`` is built which has a dependency on PyOpenGL.
+By default, ``usdview`` is built which has a dependency on PyOpenGL.
 Since Python version of Maya doesn't ship with PyOpenGL you will be prompted with following error message:
 ```
 PyOpenGL is not installed.
 If you have pip installed, run "pip install PyOpenGL" to install it, then re-run this script.
 If PyOpenGL is already installed, you may need to update your PYTHONPATH to indicate where it is located.